Bridges and retaining walls

 - Highways Agency (opens in a new window) - bridges on trunk roads and motorways

-- Network Rail (opens in a new window) - bridges under/over live railway lines.
+- Network Rail (opens in a new window) - bridges under and over live railway lines

-- Canal and River Trust (opens in a new window) - bridges under/over canals.
+- Canal and River Trust (opens in a new window) - bridges under and over canals.

 Other bridges may be boundary bridges (maintained by adjoining councils), privately owned bridges or jointly owned bridges.

 Bridges are best identified by the name of the road they are located on and the obstruction (such as the River Derwent) they cross.

 All bridges are being assessed to check that they are capable of carrying the heavier 40 tonne lorries that use the roads today.

 Inspection and maintenance of these structures is important for all transport around Derbyshire.
 Priority for strengthening works on structures is based upon considerations of safety, weight restrictions, the hierarchy of the route, effects on local people and the effects of diverted traffic on the local environment, industry and the local economy.

 Bridges are inspected as part of an ongoing programme.
 It is our aim to carry out general inspections on a two-year cycle.
 General inspections are visual inspections only.

 A more detailed inspection known as a principal inspection is carried out every six years.
 This requires a close examination of all inspectable parts of a structure using access scaffolds, ladders or hoists.

-Both types of inspection can instigate minor remedial works to structures, which are funded from the council's maintenance budget or can result in major maintenance works or sometimes rebuilding of a structure.
+Both types of inspection can instigate minor remedial works to structures, which are funded from our maintenance budget or can result in major maintenance works or sometimes rebuilding of a structure.

 Funding for the more major works is obtained from central Government by means of the Local Transport Plan.

 Highway retaining walls